Sebastiaan-Alvarez-Rodriguez/spark-arrow-experiments/README.md

 We wrote one plugin, which generates a simple parquet file.

 Instead of generating data for the experiments, there are also a few pre-generated files [here](https://github.com/JayjeetAtGithub/datasets).
-To get git lfs objects, use:
+To get git lfs objects from this repo, use:
 ```bash
 apt update
 apt install git-lfs